leec94/SY0-701-notes/README.md

 - can identify the source and destination of traffic, making it easier to spot potential threats
 - helps provide an understanding of network traffic flow, enhancing security by identifying unusual patterns

+Wireless
+- A Wi-Fi controller: can automatically adjust access point settings, such as channel assignments and power levels, in real-time to optimize performance and minimize interference across the network
+- Wi-Fi Protected Setup (WPS): push button feature on routers that allows you to easily and quickly connect devices to your Wi-Fi network without manually entering the network name (SSID) or password.
+Not secure and not recommended

 Wireless Protocols
 - **AES**: the most secure and widely adopted encryption protocol for wireless networks.
 Its strong encryption algorithms and extensive testing demonstrate its effectiveness against various attacks.
 AES is the recommended choice for ensuring robust security in wireless communication
 - WEP: outdated encryption protocol that has been widely exploited and rendered highly insecure.
 Its weak key management and static keys make it vulnerable to various attacks, and it can be cracked relatively easily.
 It should be avoided in modern network environments due to its lack of security.
 It has a weak implementation of 24-bit initialization vector (IV), so is vulnerable to IV attacks.